open-cloud/open-cloud.github.io.old/4_notes.md

 13. In the Developer view, a status of "1-OK" still shows up as a red error symbol.

+14. Normal users should not be able to change their site.

 ##Incomplete and Undocumented Features